Sharathp9585/Business_Insights_360_Power-BI/README.md

     - Personalized customer experiences through direct sales channels.
   - **Strategic Alliances:**
     - Collaborating with large distributors for efficient product distribution on a broader scale.
+    - ## Project Significance

+Now, addressing the project's significance—

+1. **Challenges Faced:**
+   - While Atliq experienced substantial growth over the years, it encountered significant challenges, particularly in Latin America, leading to substantial losses.

+2. **Excel Limitations:**
+   - Relying solely on Excel for analysis proved inadequate, given the company's size and extensive data, necessitating a more robust solution for effective decision-making.

+3. **Transparency and Data-Driven Decisions:**
+   - Stakeholders expressed the need for increased transparency in data to facilitate data-driven decision-making across markets and functions.